-Does my furniture get placed on my requirements?
+Does my furniture get placed in the room of my choice?

+Yes.
 It is always best if you have a clear idea of where you want your furniture to be placed.
-Our staff will endeavour to arrange the rooms to your liking but will not have the time to rearrange your room multiple times.
+Our staff will endeavour to arrange the rooms to your liking but will not have the time to rearrange your room multiple times

 Will you accept a provisional booking?

 No, we can only accept a confirmed booking.